ashleycampion/IrisDataSetProject/README.md

 </div>
 <br>

 Now wasn't that just supremely uninteresting.
-These kind of statistics simply don't lend themselves to analysis.
+I'm afraid these kind of statistics simply don't lend themselves to interesting analysis, although the means and standard deviations are of course important values that will be used in omre deatiled analyses.

 ## Plotting the Dataset